-Make sure you know the highlights of your resume, research the company you’re interviewing for, and work on connecting your experience with the role.
+Make sure you know the highlights of your resume.
+Make sure that you research the company you’re interviewing for and work on common interview questions and answers.
 You want them to see you as the solution to their problem.

-Be brief and to the point.
-Once you’ve got ‘em, don’t lose ‘em by wandering.
+In situational interview questions, be brief and to the point.
+Don't keep talking in circles once you’ve had the hiring manager listening.
 Your story should take no more than three minutes to tell.

-When you’ve got a list, practice—out loud, in front of friends or family, or a mirror – until you can create a speech pattern and pace that you’re comfortable with.
+When you’ve got a list, practice—out loud, in front of friends or family members, or in a mirror.
+Do this until you can create a speech pattern and pace that you’re comfortable with.
 The importance of hearing your own voice out loud can’t be overstated.
 This is how you learn to think on your feet.

 tell your story

-- Listen carefully in the interview so you’re giving the correct response to the appropriate question.
+- listen carefully in the interview to respond correctly to the appropriate question.

-- Show excitement when you’re telling stories.
-You’re cueing people as to how they should respond to you.
+- show excitement in real life when you’re telling stories—you’re cueing people on how they should respond to you.

 easier said than done

-Perhaps, in the beginning!
-But remember, we said you’ll get better at it the more you do it.
+Remember, you’ll get better at storytelling the more you do it.
 Here’s how those elements might come together in a job interview situation:

-As the project manager, it was my responsibility to delegate, create spreadsheets, set delivery dates and manage the process and participants.
+As the project manager, I was responsible for delegating, creating spreadsheets, setting delivery dates and managing the process and participants.
 That was especially challenging as several of our key knowledge experts had already either left on vacation or were planning to.

-I pulled some all-nighters on that project so I could assemble what we needed before we lost our key players to holidays.
-I held several phone meetings over different time zones so I could build the response.
+I pulled some all-nighters on that project to assemble what we needed before we lost our key players to the holidays.
+I held several phone meetings over different time zones to build the response.